-The online Health Professions Teaching and Technology (HPTT) program, approved in 2016, saw their first certificate graduate in 2017.
+The online Health Professions Teaching and Technology (HPTT) program, approved in 2016, saw its first certificate graduate in 2017.
 Their first master's graduates followed in 2018.

-Genetic Counseling was fully accredited in 2019 and matriculated their first cohort.
+Genetic Counseling was fully accredited in 2019 and graduated its first class in 2021.

 - Bachelor of Science in Medical Imaging & Therapeutic Sciences DAO